abates20/bvbrc/docs/source/index.rst

 workflows.

 :code:`bvbrc` is a python package that is intended to make interacting with the BV-BRC Data API within python code feel straightfoward and intuitive.
+Take a look at the :doc:`quickstart <quickstart>` to get started!

 Installation
 ------------